 2) Pick the proper aspect ratio for different content types

-The aspect ratio is more than just the shape of your video frame; it affects viewer experience and screen compatibility.
+The aspect ratio is more than just the shape of your video frame because it affects viewer experience and screen compatibility.
 16:9 (widescreen) is the go-to choice for traditional YouTube content, providing a cinematic experience that fills most screens.
 For YouTube Shorts and other vertical formats, however, 9:16 works best, particularly on mobile.
 This ratio ensures viewers don’t have to rotate their phones for optimal viewing.
 Each aspect ratio has its benefits, so pick one that aligns with your video’s purpose, platform, and audience viewing habits for a seamless viewer experience.

 3) Manage file size without compromising quality